adang1345/delvewheel/README.md

 Suppose you install two Python extension modules `A.pyd` and `B.pyd` into a single Python environment, where the modules come from separate projects.
 Each module depends on a DLL named `C.dll`, so each project ships its own `C.dll`.
 Because of how the Windows DLL loader works, if `A.pyd` is loaded before `B.pyd`, then both modules end up using `A.pyd`'s version of `C.dll`.
 Windows does not allow two DLLs with the same name to be loaded in a single process (unless you have a private SxS assembly, but that's a complicated topic that's best avoided in my opinion).
 This is a problem if `B.pyd` is not compatible with `A.pyd`'s version of `C.dll`.
 Maybe `B.pyd` requires a newer version of `C.dll` than `A.pyd`.
 Or maybe the two `C.dll`s are completely unrelated, and the two project authors by chance chose the same DLL name.
 This situation is known as DLL hell.

 To avoid this issue, `delvewheel` renames the vendored DLLs.
-For each DLL, `delvewheel` computes a hash based on the DLL contents and the wheel distribution name and appends the hash to the DLL name.
+For each DLL, `delvewheel` appends a hash based on the DLL contents and the hashes of all its direct dependencies which also need to be renamed.
 For example, if the authors of `A.pyd` and `B.pyd` both decided to use `delvewheel` as part of their projects, then `A.pyd`'s version of `C.dll` could be renamed to `C-a55e90393a19a36b45c623ef23fe3f4a.dll`, while `B.pyd`'s version of `C.dll` could be renamed to `C-b7f2aeead421653280728b792642e14f.dll`.
 Now that the two DLLs have different names, they can both be loaded into a single Python process.
 Even if only one of the two projects decided to use `delvewheel`, then the two DLLs would have different names, and DLL hell would be avoided.

 Simply renaming the DLLs is not enough, though because `A.pyd` is still looking for `C.dll`.
 To fix this, `delvewheel` goes into `A.pyd` and finds its [import directory table](https://learn.microsoft.com/en-us/windows/win32/debug/pe-format#import-directory-table), which tells the Windows loader the names of the DLL dependencies.
 This table contains an entry with a pointer to the string `"C.dll"`, which is embedded somewhere in `A.pyd`. `delvewheel` then finds a suitable location in `A.pyd` to write the string `"C-a55e90393a19a36b45c623ef23fe3f4a.dll"` and edits the import directory table entry to point to this string.
 Now, when `A.pyd` is loaded, it knows to look for `C-a55e90393a19a36b45c623ef23fe3f4a.dll`.